psbsgic/rabbitai/RELEASING/release-notes-1-0/README.md

 <kbd><img alt="annotations" src="media/annotations.png" width="600"/></kbd>

-A redesigned home screen provides a **personalized landing page** that the user sees when they log into Rabbitai, improving discoverability.
+A redesigned home screen provides a **personalized landing page** that the user sees when they log into Superset, improving discoverability.
 It shows items relevant to the user (Charts, Dashboards, Saved Queries, etc) and serves as a hub to discover content and access recent items quickly.

 <kbd><img alt="home screen" src="media/home_screen.png" width="600"/></kbd>